Can a smartwatch or wearable device help you manage the stress in your life and reach the path of the zen?

 Muse or the meditation headband

 The Muse meditation headband was first introduced in 2014.
-The company introduced Muse 2 in 2018 and quite recently their most advanced product: Muse S. Contrary to smartwatches which can be worn at all times, these meditations headbands are in a different league when dealing with stress.
+The company introduced Muse 2 in 2018 and Muse S in January 2020.
+Contrary to smartwatches which can be worn at all times, these meditations headbands are in a different league when dealing with stress and brain fatigue.

 The headbands are full of sensors to directly record the tiny electrical signals produced by the brain’s activities.
-It offers a true user-friendly 7 leads Electroencephalogram (EEG).
+Thus, it offers a true user-friendly 7 leads Electroencephalogram (EEG).

 The associated app. offers more than 300 meditation sessions and allows to select the length of the meditation session.
-Depending on your mental state (active, neutral, or calm), the app will select specific music or sounds to relax and act as a stress reliever.
+In addition, depending on the mental state (active, neutral, or calm), the app will select specific music or sounds to relax and act as a stress reliever.

 By recording your brain activity and adapting the environment to enhance the meditation, the Muse offers a fully immersive experience to reduce stress and practice relaxation techniques.

-The only drawback is that the Muse headbands do not come cheap: $249.99 for the oldest Muse 2 and $349.99 for the Muse S that also offers a Go to Sleep mode, which helps to fall asleep.
-Considering the technology behind and the many benefits offered by Muse, these mediation wearables’ price is somehow reasonable.
+The only drawback is that the Muse headbands do not come cheap: $249.99 for the oldest Muse 2 and $349.99 for the Muse S that also offers a Go to Sleep mode, which helps fall asleep.
+However, considering the technology behind it and the many benefits offered by Muse, these mediation wearables’ price is somehow reasonable.

 Moodmetric or the stress measurement ring